 Step 7: Accept a Position, Hit the Road

 By the time you finish loading your car, there should be no doubt about your decision.
 You’ve done everything you can to become a great nurse.
-You’ve researched all of the travel nursing agencies and have chosen one that you genuinely feel has your best interest in mind, (like HCTN).
-Now it’s time begin your journey, taking care to hospitals with patients most in need of it.
+You’ve researched all the travel nursing agencies and have chosen one that you genuinely feel has your best interest in mind (like HCTN).
+Now it’s time to begin your journey, taking care of hospitals with patients most in need of it.

 There are some tax issues you’ll want to nail down.
-Establishing your Tax Home will be critical to receiving tax-free stipends.
+Establishing your Tax Home will be critical to receiving tax-free stipends, such as travel nurse housing and meals.
 You’ll want those because most travel nursing companies offer some form of untaxed compensation that Uncle Sam will want to talk about.